ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 ### 3.5 Buckets

-To configure ZenHub to store uploaded images and files as objects in buckets, the following variables need to provided in `kustomization.yaml`
+To configure Zenhub to store uploaded images and files as objects in buckets, the following variables need to provided in `kustomization.yaml`

 ```yaml
 configMap: